 The outside now finally matches the inside and is so much more a reflection of our style.

-I’m so thankful to Romabio for making this happen for us.
-This is only the beginning of a whole lot of outdoor projects that we’ll be ready to tackle when it’s no longer 40 degrees outside.
-(For us Carolinians, that might as well be -5.
-Bring on spring!)
+This is only the beginning of a whole lot of outdoor projects that we’ll be ready to tackle soon!

-You can check out Romabio’s Instagram feed for more limewash ideas and see their other paints (they have amazing masonry paints and healthy interior paints too) or see all kinds of beautiful weathering techniques on Reflections of Italy’s Instagram feed.
+You can check out Romabio’s Instagram for more limewash ideas and see their other paints (they have amazing masonry paints and healthy interior paints too) or see all kinds of beautiful weathering techniques on Reflections of Italy’s Instagram.

-And if you have a fireplace that needs jazzing up right now, you can check out the tutorial I shared of our limewashed brick fireplace here.
+And if you have a fireplace that needs jazzing up right now, you can use the same method on fireplaces.
+I knocked it out on my own in an afternoon on our living room and playroom fireplaces.

 If y’all need me, I’ll be outside freezing my tail off just staring at our house like a goober. 😉